Hnsx/Hnsx/README.md

-- 👋 Hi, I’m @Hnsx
+- 👋 Hi, I’m @Hans
-- 🌱 I’m currently learning programming and web development
+- 🌱 I’m currently learning front-end web development

 <!---
 Hnsx/Hnsx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.